 When it comes to finding credit cards for bad credit, Canada is no different from anywhere else.
 Credit card companies like to see a good credit score and a strong credit history before approving someone for a card.

 This makes it difficult for people with bad credit to find a card that will work for them.
 However, a few excellent credit card options are available for less-than-stellar credit scores.
-Here are 10 of the best credit cards for people with bad credit in Canada.
+Here are 10 of the best credit cards for people with bad to moderate credit in Canada.

 There are three categories of cards for people with bad credit.
 If your credit score is decent, you may be eligible for an unsecured credit card.
 Otherwise, you may be required to use a secured or prepaid credit card.
 Continue reading to learn the difference between the three types.